 - Final consultancy report: 40%

-After each assignment, students receive extensive written feedback as well as the opportunity to talk to the teachers about the feedback and how to develop their project further.
+After each component, students receive extensive written feedback as well as the opportunity to talk to the teachers about the feedback and how to develop their project further.
 Furthermore multiple feedback sessions are provided in which students receive feedback and can ask questions or share any concerns with the teachers.
 During the entire course there will be a high degree of support from the teachers.